domenicosolazzo/awesome-okr/Basic.md

   - Number enable objective evaluation and create a learning process

 # Grading
 - Only Key Results get graded.
 An Objective's grade is the average of its Key Results.
 - A good Key Result always enables objetive grading.
-- Objetive grading is necessary for **learning**
+- Objective grading is necessary for **learning**
 - Grading shall **never** be used for employee evaluation

 ### Guidelines for Grading